hackenstacks/ai-nexus/README.md

 - **Solution**: Always use the "API Configuration" settings.
 Go into the Character settings (for chat) or the Image Generation plugin settings and explicitly set your API service, endpoint, and key.
 Double-check that the keys and URLs are correct and have no extra spaces.

 **Q: How do I back up my data?**
-A: Use the "Export" button on the bottom-left sidebar.
+A: Use the "Export Backup" button on the bottom-left sidebar.
 This will save a single `ai-nexus-backup-YYYY-MM-DD.json` file containing everything.
-To restore, use the "Import" button.
+To restore, use the "Import" button and select your backup file—note that this will overwrite all current data.
+To save individual characters or chats, use the download icon next to their names in the sidebar lists.